Tales of the TailsThat’s All Rhino

 The Zoo’s three Southern White rhinos are part of the SSP program.
 The female pair came to the Virginia Zoo in April from the Singapore Zoo.
 Bora and Zina are half-sisters, sharing the same father but different mothers, and were born about six months apart.
 They have been together since birth, only being separated during their 36-hour trek to the Zoo.
 You can read about their journey across the world here.

 Zina is the oldest of the two.
 She was born on April 27, 2013.
 Her current weight is around 2,374 pounds.
 Zina has small notches in her right ear, and has one wrinkle above each of her hips.
 Keepers say that Zina seems to solicit attention from the them more frequently than her sister.

 Bora is the youngest rhino at the Zoo.
-She will be four this year on December 23.
+She will be seven this year on December 23.
 She weighs around 2,275 pounds and can be identified by the three distinct wrinkles on her hips.
 Although Zina tries to get more attention from her Keepers, Bora is usually the braver rhino in new situation.
 She’ll often check out new foods and enrichment before her older sister.

 Thirteen pounds of grain, ¾ of a bale of timothy hay, and smaller amounts of alfalfa and produce make up both Bora and Zina’s diets.
 During training and enrichment, both girls love eating their grain, hay and melon.
 When the pair isn’t eating, they can be seen playing with boomer balls, play sparring with each other, rolling around in the mud and napping in the shadiest spots in their exhibit.